-His senior thesis at Reed, The Eye that Sees and the Voice that Speaks: Narrative in the Mysteries of Edgar Allan Poe, focused on creating a working theory for understanding, building, and maintaining suspense in a story.
+At Reed, Roger majored in English.
+He studied film noir, literary theory and ancient languages.
+His thesis, The Eye that Sees and the Voice that Speaks: Narrative in the Mysteries of Edgar Allan Poe, focused on creating a working theory for building and maintaining suspense.
 You can read the first chapter of his thesis here.

 In New York, his literary agent is Nat Sobel of Sobel Weber Associates.
 In Los Angeles, his film agent is Joel Gotler at Intellectual Property Group.
 For publicity requests, contact Gabrielle Brooks at Knopf Publicity.